Ockbrook School

 Ockbrook School was an independent coeducational day and boarding school for children aged 3–18 years situated in rural Derbyshire between the cities of Nottingham and Derby.
 Boarding was for boys and girls from age 11–18 years.
 On Monday 7 June 2021 the school announced it was closing at the end of the summer term.

 Ockbrook was founded by the Moravian Church and its Christian heritage is evidenced by its school emblem, which features the Agnus Dei, and the school motto, which is also the motto of the Church.

 History

-Ockbrook was founded in 1799 by the Moravian Church and still maintains a Christian ethos.
+Ockbrook was founded in 1799 by the Moravian Church and continued to maintain a Christian ethos.
 The school was originally a ladies' school and the boys' school did not open until 1813.
 It became a girls-only school in 1915.
-The primary section later became coeducational, although this is now being extended throughout the school.
+The primary section later became coeducational, although this was later extended throughout the school.

-The Church is still responsible for the school but responsibility is now exercised largely through the school's local board of governors.
+The Church continued to be responsible for the school but in the later years responsibility was exercised largely through the school's local board of governors.

 A history of the school was published in 2000 as part of the bicentenary celebrations (1799–1999).